-The future of the strategic Ukrainian enterprise Motor Sich, a world-famous manufacturer of aircraft engines, is becoming uncertain.
-It can remain in the ownership of the Chinese, go to the Americans or be nationalized.
+The future of the strategic Ukrainian enterprise Motor Sich, a world-famous manufacturer aviation engines becomes uncertain.
+It can remain the property of the Chinese, pass to the Americans, or be nationalized.

 On May 8, the Shanghai Stock Exchange decided to suspend the so-called listing of shares in the Chinese company Beijing Xinwei Technology Group Co, which is currently considered the main owner of the Ukrainian Motor Sich plant.
 On May 15, this decision will enter into force.
 This was due to the financial problems of the enterprise.